Installation¶

 serve all requests exclusively over HTTPS,

-follow established security practices regarding protocols and ciphers.
+follow established security practices regarding protocols and ciphers,

 optionally set best-practice headers like